UHBiocomputation/UH-biocomputation-web/content/20200401-cyberspecies-proximiy.rst

 NOTICE!

 Due to current unusual circumstances, this Journal Club will be held online as a conference on 8COM0108-0000-2019 module.
 In order to attend, you must be a member of that module.
-The conference room will be created on Friday and all the member will be notified with an email.
-Once the conference is created and started, module members will be able to join it by visiting the module web site on Canvas, and selecting "Conferences" section.
-Any queries can be directed to Emil Dmitruk via email (e.dmitruk@herts.ac.uk)
+The conference room will be created on Friday and all of the module members will be notified about that with an email.
+Once the conference is created and started, module members will be able to join it by visiting the module website on Canvas, and then selecting "Conferences" section.
+Any queries should be directed to Emil Dmitruk via email (e.dmitruk@herts.ac.uk).

 |